 Our easy-to-use email marketing calendar is a roadmap to keep you and your team on the right track.

-An email marketing calendar contains valuable information like the email send date, current status, subject line, email body, and other essential factors in your email marketing campaign.
+An email marketing calendar contains valuable information like the email send date, current status, subject line, email body, and other essential factors in your email marketing campaigns.
 It also helps you communicate efficiently with others working in your marketing team.

 Our email marketing calendar will help you do the following things: